 To put it at its most direct, the Moonlight sonata may be Beethoven’s composition, but it is not his music.
-It’s ours, in performance, and it exists nowhere else.
+It’s ours, in performance and in individuals’ experience of performance, and it exists nowhere else.

 Finally under this topic, it’s important to say a little about a value that has figured importantly many times in this book, and that is crucial in the examples that follow here in Part 3, the persuasiveness of a performance.
 I have presented this repeatedly as the one value that is required of a successful performance, that it persuades the listener of its worth.
 There can be any number of views as to how it does that.
 For me, it’s vital that it makes engaging musico-dramatic sense, that’s to say it generates a deeply involving sequence of models of human-like feeling states which I can follow intuitively while also enjoying and admiring the use the performer makes of the details in the score.
 Others will have different ideals for their experience of music.
 But we all, I think, wish to be persuaded by performers that the music they make finds something latent in the score, even if (for some of us, especially if) it’s never been found before.
 Otherwise there’s no point in starting from a score.
 And indeed, it is not essential to do so.
 But if one is going to, then doing something with the score that seems to ‘work’ with the syntactical relationships between its notes (to the debatable extent that that can be separated from how they are performed) is what we want.
 I’ll say more about making music work in Chapter 22.